-- (a) A portion of the cash is overlaid with exchange traded futures contracts to gain equity market exposure.
-This is done for cash balances in the short-term money market account that exceed 5% of the endowment's market value and for cash balances held in the domestic equity manager accounts. - (b) This category includes a fund that invests in event-driven strategies (takeovers), merger arbitrage, private equity special situations, and long-short global equity.
-As of June 30, 2015 and 2014, the remaining value is in side pocket investments.
-Redemptions are dependent upon the liquidation of the underlying funds.
+(a) A portion of the cash is overlaid with exchange traded futures contracts to gain equity market exposure.
+This is done for cash balances in the short-term money market account that exceed 5% of the endowment's market value and for cash balances held in the domestic equity manager accounts.

-Notes to Financial Statements June 30, 2015 and 2014 (Dollars in thousands)
+Notes to Financial Statements June 30, 2016 and 2015 (Dollars in thousands)